Skip over main navigation

 Research and information

-The opportunity to have a voice on policy-making initiatives and government consultations, through IPA participation in IPA led responses.
+The opportunity to have a voice on policy-making initiatives and government consultations, through participation in IPA led responses.

 Access to the IPA programme of workshops, conferences and briefings